TyKo0707/code_auto_complete/README.md

 - **Semantic Similarity**: Even if the code isn't identical, does it accomplish the task correctly, given the context?

 #### Manual Evaluation Metrics
-I’ve defined three manual metrics to assess code generation:
+The arrows (&uarr; & &darr;) indicate the change in which direction is an indicator of improvement for each metric I’ve defined three manual metrics to assess code generation:
-- **Functional Correctness**: Does the generated code compile and run without errors?
+- **Functional Correctness** &uarr;: Does the generated code compile and run without errors?
-- **Factual Correctness**: Does the generated code solve the intended task?
+- **Factual Correctness** &uarr;: Does the generated code solve the intended task?
-- **Relevance**: How well does the generated code fit the context and solve the task?
+- **Relevance** &uarr;: How well does the generated code fit the context and solve the task?
 (This is subjective but important.)

 #### Automatic Evaluation Metrics
 I applied similar logic to automatic metrics, with some slight differences in focus:

-- **Exact Match**: (Exact match) Checks if the generated code is identical to the reference.
+- **Exact Match** &uarr;: (Exact match) Checks if the generated code is identical to the reference.
-- **CHRF3**: (Syntactic similarity) Evaluates character-level similarity, capturing fine details.
+- **CHRF3** &uarr;: (Syntactic similarity) Evaluates character-level similarity, capturing fine details.
-- **Edit Distance**: (Syntactic similarity) Counts the number of changes required to match the reference.
+- **Edit Distance** &darr;: (Syntactic similarity) Counts the number of changes required to match the reference.
-- **Embedding Similarity**: (Semantic similarity) Measures how semantically similar the generated code is to the target using embeddings like [CodeT5p-110m-Embedding](https://huggingface.co/Salesforce/codet5p-110m-embedding).
+- **Embedding Similarity** &uarr;: (Semantic similarity) Measures how semantically similar the generated code is to the target using embeddings like [CodeT5p-110m-Embedding](https://huggingface.co/Salesforce/codet5p-110m-embedding).
-- **ROUGE-L**: (Syntactic similarity) Focuses on matching long subsequences between the generated and target code.
+- **ROUGE-L** &uarr;: (Syntactic similarity) Focuses on matching long subsequences between the generated and target code.
-- **Function Correctness (LLM)**: (Functional correctness) Automatically checks whether the generated code runs without errors, using LLMs for efficiency instead of manual tests.
+- **Function Correctness (LLM)** &uarr;: (Functional correctness) Automatically checks whether the generated code runs without errors, using LLMs for efficiency instead of manual tests.

 I will discuss their pros and cons later, now we are done with choosing the metrics.
 Example of evaluation: